ERB Firsts

 First Edition Identifiers

 The first commercially printed hardback is the publication by ERBville Press which was recently printed on Dec.
 15, 2002 (photo above).
-As the only standard hardback of the three listed here, this is the true hardback “First Edition” and it states “First Edition” on the title page.
+As the only standard hardback of the three listed here, this is the true hardback "First Edition" and its states "First Edition" on the title page.
 There was a total of only 84 copies printed.
 They were printed on three separate occasions of 60, 8, and 16 copies.
 All three printings of the book are identical.

-This story fell out of copyright and was printed for the first time by “The Wilma Company” which consisted of four ERB fans headed by Eldon K. Everett.
-The book was made in 1959 by copying the story from “All-Story” magazine and reducing the text so the book is only 3 5/8” by 4 3/8”.
+This story fell out of copyright and was printed for the first time by "The Wilma Company" which consisted of four ERB fans headed by Eldon K. Everett.
+The book was made in 1959 by copying the story from "All-Story" magazine and reducing the text so the book is only 3 5/8" by 4 3/8".
 The text is 1/6th the size from the magazine making the book extremely difficult to read.
 They produced 250 copies, each individually numbered.
 About 150 copies were bound in a hardcover with tape re-enforced spine, 20 bound in leather, and the rest were paperbacks.
-In the strictest sense this is the true first edition even though it was not a commercially published standard size hardback.
+In the strictest sense this is the true first edition even though it was not a commerically published standard size hardback.

 The first authorized publication was by “House of Greystoke” in 1965 and is a large 6 7/8” wide by 9 7/8” tall pamphlet containing 70+ pages.
 The front cover illustration is by Frank Frazetta.
 Charter Press published a normal size paperback version of this in 1979.